-Fig. 6.34 shows which images are used for stereo matching and transmission via GigE Vision in ExposureActive mode with a user-defined frame rate of 8 Hz.
+Fig. 6.33 shows which images are used for stereo matching and transmission via GigE Vision in ExposureActive mode with a user-defined frame rate of 8 Hz.

-Fig. 6.34: Example of using the ExposureActive mode for GPIO Out 1 with a user-defined frame rate of 8 Hz.
+Fig. 6.33: Example of using the ExposureActive mode for GPIO Out 1 with a user-defined frame rate of 8 Hz.
 The internal image acquisition is always 25 Hz.
 GPIO Out 1 is HIGH for the exposure time of every image.
 A disparity image is computed for camera images that are sent out via GigE Vision according to the user-defined frame rate.

-The mode ExposureAlternateActive is meant to be used when an external random dot projector is connected to the rc\visard's GPIO Out 1.
-When setting Out 1 to ExposureAlternateActive, the stereo matching (Section 6.1.2) module only uses images with GPIO Out 1 being HIGH, i.e. projector is on.
-The maximum frame rate that is used for stereo matching is therefore half of the frame rate configured by the user (see FPS, Section 6.1.1.3).
-All modules which make use of the intensity image, like TagDetect (Section 6.2.3) and ItemPick (Section 6.2.4), use the intensity images with GPIO Out 1 being LOW, i.e. projector is off.
-Fig. 6.35 shows an example.
+The mode ExposureAlternateActive is meant to be used when an external random dot projector is connected to the $rc\visard$ 's GPIO Out 1.
+When setting Out 1 to ExposureAlternateActive, the stereo matching (Section ??) module only uses images with GPIO Out 1 being HIGH, i.e. projector is on.
+The maximum frame rate that is used for stereo matching is therefore half of the frame rate configured by the user.
+All modules which make use of the intensity image, like TagDetect (Section 6.2.3) and TagDetect (Section 6.2.4), use the intensity images with GPIO Out 1 being LOW, i.e. projector is off.
+Fig. 6.34 shows an example.

-Fig. 6.35: Example of using the ExposureAlternateActive mode for GPIO Out 1 with a user-defined frame rate of 8 Hz.
+Fig. 6.34: Example of using the ExposureAlternateActive mode for GPIO Out 1 with a user-defined frame rate of 8 Hz.
 The internal image acquisition is always 25 Hz.
 GPIO Out 1 is HIGH for the exposure time of every second image.
 A disparity image is computed for images where Out 1 is HIGH and that are sent out via GigE Vision according to the user-defined frame rate.
 In ExposureAlternateActive mode, intensity images are always transmitted pairwise: one with GPIO Out 1 HIGH, for which a disparity image might be available, and one with GPIO Out 1 LOW.